 Frequently Asked Questions (FAQ) for Graduate Students and Programs Regarding Coronavirus (COVID-19)

 This FAQ communication builds on the Campus COVID-19 Academic Continuity Plan and expands it to address emerging questions specific to graduate education.
-This document will be updated as needed and can be found at this site and the main UWM campus sites.
+Please also see UWM’s Campus Reopening website for additional information about the 2020-21 academic year.

 A. Recruitment | Applications | Admissions